paularmstrong/normalizr/README.md

 }
 ```

-Using this property is completely optional and you can even chose to use it only on one side of the relationship. // à vérifier
+Using this property is completely optional and you can even chose to use it only on one side of the relationship.

 ### `arrayOf(schema, [options])`